Photo of Malin Lindqvist Appell

 2021

 Stine Nygaard Nielsen, Linea Natalie Toksvang, Kathrine Grell, Jacob Nersting, Jonas Abrahamsson, Bendik Lund, Jukka Kanerva, Olafur Gisli Jonsson, Goda Vaitkeviciene, Kaie Pruunsild, Malin Lindqvist Appell, Lisa Lyngsie Hjalgrim, Kjeld Schmiegelow (2021) No association between relapse hazard and thiopurine methyltransferase geno- or phenotypes in non-high risk acute lymphoblastic leukemia: a NOPHO ALL2008 sub-study Cancer Chemotherapy and Pharmacology, Vol. 88, p.
-271-279 Continue to DOI
+271-279 (Article in journal) Continue to DOI

 Anna Zimdahl, Sara Helander, Patricia Wennerstrand, Svante Vikingsson, Lars-Göran Mårtensson, Malin Lindqvist Appell (2021) Pharmacogenetic studies of thiopurine methyltransferase genotype-phenotype concordance and effect of methotrexate on thiopurine metabolism Basic & Clinical Pharmacology & Toxicology, Vol. 128, p.
-52-65 Continue to DOI
+52-65 (Article, review/survey) Continue to DOI

 Research Area